Turnage-Digital/Holmes/docs/PHASE_2.md

 ## 8. Current Status Snapshot

 - Workflow orders now have a full lifecycle: the aggregate gained states/guards to progress from invite through ready-for-routing, block/resume, and cancellation.
 These transitions are surfaced via MediatR commands in the workflow application layer, and intake commands feed the gateway hooks (submission + acceptance) so orders advance as soon as intake sessions finish.
-- Workflow persistence expanded with EF infrastructure: DbContext, repositories, and migrations back the aggregates while an `order_summary` projection and real-time broadcaster keep clients updated.
+- Workflow persistence expanded with EF infrastructure: DbContext, repositories, and migrations back the aggregates while an
+  `order_summary` projection and real-time broadcaster keep clients updated.
 The host registers the infrastructure, exposes REST +
   SSE endpoints, and the client Orders page now listens to `/orders/changes` for live status updates.
 - Consent storage + intake APIs are wired together end to end, and cancellation support with matching migrations ensures the database mirrors the new domain state.
 Backend/component tests reflect the new behaviors, and the suite stays green after the
   FluentAssertions removal.
+- `workflow.order_summary` is now replayable via the CLI runner; checkpointing + reset paths live in `Holmes.Projections.Runner`.
+Tests cover invite → ready-for-routing → cancel to ensure summaries capture `CanceledAt` / `ReadyForRoutingAt` timestamps.
+Intake session and order timeline read models now have the same replay story (`intake-sessions` + `order-timeline` switches), and `docs/RUNBOOKS.md` carries the commands + SQL verification for each.
 - Introduced Specification pattern support (shared `ISpecification`/`SpecificationEvaluator`) and refactored Users/Customers controllers to compose queries via module-specific specifications instead of ad-hoc LINQ.
 This keeps filtering, inclusion, and paging logic inside the domain/application layers and prepares us to split Workflow’s ACL behind a dedicated adapter in a follow-up slice.

+## 9. Plan Status (Pause Snapshot)

+- **Domain & Application:** Intake + Workflow aggregates, commands, and the cross-bounded-context gateway are complete, covering the invite → accept paths with consent artifacts, policy enforcement, and `/orders/changes` SSE delivery.
+The new `Canceled` status is exercised via tests so order lifecycles match the expanded domain contract.
+- **Read Models:** Intake session projection and workflow timeline writer now run with EF storage + metrics, and the projection verification steps live in `docs/RUNBOOKS.md`.
+Remaining backend scope is focused on rounding out the remaining projection runners/read models (order summaries, timeline consumers, ops tooling), exposing read-model/timeline queries, and wiring the final observability hooks.
+- **Front-End:** Intake PWA work stays on hold per the original plan until backend projections and ops tooling are fully landed.

+Documentation status: both `docs/PHASE_2.md` and `docs/RUNBOOKS.md` are current with the projection/timeline additions and next steps, so the program paused here with no further edits required until work resumes.

 This document is the authoritative reference for Phase 2 delivery; update it at each checkpoint to reflect decisions, scope changes, and readiness status.